ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 ![Log Insights networking diagram](../../images/opsmgmt-vrlinw.svg "Log Insights networking diagram"){: caption="Figure 1.
 Log Insights networking" caption-side="bottom"}

-In this design, each location has an independent vRLI cluster that is deployed on the Management Cluster.
+In this design, each location has an independent vRLI cluster that is deployed on the management cluster.
 The vRLI cluster is deployed on the tooling subnet by using {{site.data.keyword.cloud_notm}} Portable IP addresses.
 This facilitates communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
 The components include: vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
 A vRLI cluster contains a Master Node and at least two Worker Nodes with an Integrated Load Balancer.

 * Master Node - Required initial node in the Cluster.
 The Master Node is responsible for queries and log ingestion.
 The Master Node web UI is the single pane of glass for that vRealize Log Insight Cluster.
 All queries against data are directed against the master, which in turn distributes the workload to the Workers.
 * Worker Node - three nodes minimum are required to form a cluster with the ability to add more Workers for scale-out.
 A Worker Node ingests logs and stores logs locally.